 Shiva, the arch-yogi of the gods, is necessarily also the master of the dance.
 The dance is an act of creation.
-It brings about a new situation and summons clip_image002into the dancer a new and higher personality.
+It brings about a new situation and summons into the dancer a new and higher personality.
 It has a cosmogonic function, in that it rouses dormant energies which them may shape the world.
 On a universal scale, Shiva is the Cosmic Dancer; in his Dancing Manifestation (nritya-murti) he embodies in himself and simultaneously gives manifestation to Eternal Energy.
 The forces gathered and projected in his frantic, ever-enduring gyration, are the powers of the evolution, maintenance, and dissolution of the world.
 Nature and all its creatures are the effects of his eternal dance.

 Shiva-Nataraja is represented in a beautiful series of South Indian bronzes dating from the tenth and twelfth centuries A.D.
 The details of these figures are to be read, according to the Hindu tradition, in terms of complex pictorial allegory.